 A broad introduction to my research area

-Phase transitions
+Phase transitions in physics

 A phase transition occurs when a small change in one quantity causes a system to behave in a fundamentally different way.
 A familiar example is water freezing: as the temperature passes through zero degrees Celsius, liquid water turns into solid ice.
 Other examples include water boiling into steam and magnets losing their magnetism when heated.
 Although these systems look very different, mathematics reveals common ideas behind their sudden changes.